-There are currently three institutions for education of children and youth in Serbia: in Belgrade, in Knjaževac and in Niš.
+There are currently three institutions for education of children and youth in Serbia: in Belgrade, in Knjaževac and in Nić.

-Very young children (even under seven years of age) assessed as "delinquent" by the centre for social work may be found to be leaving together at the same institution as children over 14 against whom an educational measure has been pronounced as a criminal sanction.
+Very young children (even under seven years of age) assessed as "delinquent" by the centre for social work may be found living with children over 14 in an institution where the latter have been place there due to a criminal sanction.
 The Child Rights Centre and OMCT consider that such a legal possibility and practice constitute an area of exceptional violation of these children's rights.

-In addition, children (both criminal offenders or children with deviant behavior), who suffer from disorders or retardation in their physical or mental development, are also accommodated together with others.
+In addition, children (both criminal offenders or children with deviant behaviour), who suffer from disorders or retardation in their physical or mental development, are also accommodated together with others.